ARS-SWRC/GDB-to-Pars-CLIGEN/maps/README.md

        |--dist (created by pyinstaller when compiling exe, not needed after compiling)
 ```
 ## User Inputs
 The main options are specified in `list.txt` and should be modified by the user.
-This file contains a list of lat/lon points to write *.par files to the `pars` folder. `list.txt` has placeholder entries as examples, with resulting placeholder files inside `pars` and `wind-strings`.
-The SWPar4.5 dataset includes all required parameters except for wind parameter sets.
-In order to produce complete *.par files, an option is to put custom *.txt files inside `wind-strings` that contain formatted wind parameter text blocks, which may be taken from ground stations in `parfiles-2015`.
+This file contains a list of lat/lon points to write *.par files to the `maps_out` folder. `list.txt` has placeholder entries as examples.
 It is then necessary to put the names of these *.txt files in `list.txt`.
 An easier option is using `Search` as the wind option in `list.txt`, which automatically uses wind parameter sets from the nearest station in `parfiles-2015`.

 Valid GCM strings:
 ```sh